bluerosegarden/Class-CSV-to-PDF/README.md

 This uses [Tysp](https://typst.app/) to format the class.csv file that you get from the bookmarklet!
 The Tyspt.exe binary is not created by me.
 Everything else is however!

+Optionally, the script will ask if you want to merge all the csv files that begin with "classes" that are in the folder into a single CSV!
+Also, included is a seperate .bat file called MERGEFILES.bat that will *only* automatically merge all of the csv files for you!

 No need to install anything or run anything as admin!
 Just do the following things: